Princess047/alx-system_engineering-devops/0x01-shell_permissions/README.md

 -script 8,James-bond task
 -script 9,Jane-Doe task
--script 10 sets the mode of the file 'hello' to the same as 'olleh'
+-script 10 sets the mode of the file 'hello' to the same as 'olleh' -script 11 adds execute permission to all subdirectories of the current directory for everyone